Guests arrive/transfer to their homestay accommodation

 •Breakfasts: for each day of the tour, except the arrival day.

 •All lunches (excluding arrival and departure day)

 •All entrance fees as per itinerary

-•Visa (we will advise you depending on your passport and country of residence)
+•Visa/Tourist voucher (we can advise/provide depending on your passport and country of residence)

 We have expert guides ready to help answer any questions you may have.